kieferyap/learn-by-example/web-development/front-end/vue-3/08-components-props/README.md

   - Single-word Element: `Input`, `Span`

 # Props (Component's Properties)
-Props are varibles that are passed from a parent component to a child component.
+Props are variables that are passed from a parent component to a child component.

 ## Declaring Props
 As an example, let's take a look at `src/components/ListGroupInput.vue`: